 Due to the lack of national reformulation agenda by the government, the majority of consumers depend on the food industry for healthier products.
-Therefore, they has a pivotal role to play in restructuring national health by providing more healthy products to Indonesian citizens.
+Therefore, they have a pivotal role to play in restructuring national health by providing more healthy products to Indonesian citizens.

-According to Statista, Indonesia’s revenue in the Vitamins & Minerals segment is expected to clock USD 325.66m in 2021 and set to grow at 2.80% annually (CAGR 2021-2025).
+According to Statista, Indonesia’s revenue in the Vitamins & Minerals segment is expected to clock USD 325.66m in 2021 and is set to grow at 2.80% annually (CAGR 2021-2025).
 The segment only comprises over-the-counter natural and synthetic food supplements.

-In addition, a World Bank data also show that Indonesia’s health expenditure per capita is on the rise, from US$27 US dollars in 2004 to US$112 US dollars in 2018, growing at an average annual rate of 11.52%.
+In addition, World Bank data also show that Indonesia’s health expenditure per capita is on the rise, from US$27 US dollars in 2004 to US$112 US dollars in 2018, growing at an average annual rate of 11.52%.